rmsk2/F256_Mandelbrot/README.md

 I use typically 24 but larger values give a more precise result but are slower.
 At iteration depth 24 the calculation is finished after about 5 minutes.
 The program then waits for a key press and exits if a key was pressed.

-The makefile target `make upload` can be used to upload the machine language part to the memory of the F256 via a USB connection to the F256 debug port.
+The makefile target `make upload` can be used to upload the machine language part of the software to the memory of the F256 via a USB connection to the F256 debug port.
+The target address is $2500 and after the upload it can be started by `call $2500`.
 You may have to adapt the serial device.
 On my machine the F256 debug port appears as `/dev/ttyUSB0`.
 The makefile target `make test` runs some basic tests using my [6502profiler](https://github.com/rmsk2/6502profiler) project.
 As usual use `make clean` to delete all intermediate files from the project directory.

 You will need the `64tass` macro assembler in your path in order to build the software.
 I use Ubuntu 22.04 on my development machine and I have not tested this software on any other operating system.
 The `64tass` version available in the Ubuntu repos